NEUBIAS/training-resources/_includes/median_filter/exercises/median_filter_imagejgui.md

 - Compare median filter to mean filter of same radii
   - What are the advantages of a median filter?
   - What are the advantages of a mean filter?
-- Apply a min filter of radius 1, what is happening?
-- Apply a max filter of radius 1, what is happening?

 > ## Solution
 >   - **[File > Open ...]** *xy_8bit__nuclei_noisy_different_intensity.tif*